-If a Director retires or changes his or her employment status or principal responsibility, the Director will tender a resignation to Verizon.
+If a Director retires or changes his or her employment status or principal responsibility, it is expected that the Director will tender a resignation to Verizon.
 The Corporate Governance and Policy Committee will recommend to the Board whether the resignation should be accepted.